If you need an urgent appointment within 48 hours, please call our office.

 At InStride Family Foot Care, the skilled podiatry team offers comprehensive, in-office care for painful, ingrown toenails.
-At their offices in Concord and Charlotte, North Carolina, the staff provide treatment for ingrown toenails to ease pain and reduce risk for additional health complications.
+At their offices in Albemarle, Concord, Matthews, Wake Forest, Gastonia, and Monroe, and two clinics in Charlotte, North Carolina, the staff provide treatment for ingrown toenails to ease pain and reduce risk for additional health complications.
 If you’re prone to ingrown nails, the podiatric specialists offer nail-grooming guidance to prevent future nail issues and pain.
 Learn more by calling the InStride Family Foot Care office nearest you today or by requesting a consultation online now.

 An ingrown toenail occurs when part of your toenail grows sideways into the bed of your nail.
 This abnormal growth can cause persistent swelling and become painful enough to interfere with walking and wearing shoes.